 Maersk – Reinventing the Shipping Industry Using IoT and Blockchain

-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge as part of the 2017 RC TOM Challenge.
+This post was originally published on the Digital Initiative’s classroom blogging platform as part of the 2017 RC TOM Challenge.

 Maersk, the Danish shipping company responsible for 18% of container trade in the world 1, has invested heavily in IoT (Internet of things) 2 and blockchain technology 3 to improve transparency, safety, and cost efficiency for its sea freights.
 Maersk’s digitization effort is vital to the company’s long-term survival because these technologies offer significant cost-saving opportunities that can be capitalized by competition.
 Blockchain alone is estimated to save the shipping industry billions of dollars through more accurate container tracking capability and automating shipping transactions 3.
 Besides, given shipping customers’ increasing need to respond quickly to market trends, McKinsey predicts that they will demand more data transparency from container-shipping companies to better integrate the shipping process into their own supply chains 4.
 Digitization will help Maersk improve its service by delivering real-time data to customers at relatively low cost.